Aprimo-Connect/aprimo-akeneo-connector/README.md

 - [ASSET FAMILY]: This is the asset family in Akeneo that you want to sync assets to for this rule.
 You can either hard-code this value or use a dynamic field lookup so this value is determined based on a field on the record.
 See [Dynamic Field Lookup in Aprimo Rule](#dynamic-field-lookup-in-aprimo-rule) for more information.

 You can also add a `productId` field to the request body in the Aprimo rule.
 If this value is set, the asset will be associated to the product in Akeneo with the given ID.
 This value can also be a dynamic field lookup so the product ID is determined based on a field on the record.
 See [Dynamic Field Lookup in Aprimo Rule](#dynamic-field-lookup-in-aprimo-rule) for more information.

+The `userId` field is needed to avoid an infinite loop since the integration may update the Aprimo record which could trigger the rule again.

 #### Dynamic Field Lookup in Aprimo Rule